 One of our favourite libraries in Melbourne is The Library at the Dock at Victoria Harbour, Docklands.
 If ever a library was sexy, this is it.

-It’s currently hidden amongst a several construction sites – but once you navigate your way through the building and its surroundings are spectacular.
 On various visits it has never been used to capacity, which is a shame as it’s an amazing space for young and old.

 The outside of the building is Buluk Park.
 It contains a unique playground which keeps the kids amused for quite a while such that they actually forget there was a library to visit.

 There are two primary-colour structures which are almost brutalist in their architecture, with hidey holes, coloured panels and sensory play elements throughout.

 It’s unlike most plastic/wood/metal structures you see around the traps and there are no swings and only one slide.

 Find Hotels and Airbnbs near The Library at the Dock